bermi/snapdir/docs/adr/0002-manifest-format-freeze.md

   `.manifests/<id[0:3]>/<id[3:6]>/<id[6:9]>/<id[9:]>` — a 3-level shard, mirrored in
   the cache and in every store.

-The freeze is recorded in `.gatesmith/manifest-format.sha.lock`, re-verified each tick.
+The freeze is guarded by the Rust golden tests (`crates/snapdir-core/tests/compat_golden.rs`), which assert the frozen byte layout so any accidental change to the format-defining code fails the test suite.

 ## Alternatives considered

 - **A new, cleaner Rust-native format.** Rejected: it would break interoperability, which is the hard constraint of the whole port.
-- **Document the format without a lock.** Rejected: a SHA-lock makes accidental drift in the core files a hard failure rather than a silent change.
+- **Document the format without an enforced guard.** Rejected: golden tests make accidental drift in the core files a hard failure rather than a silent change.

 ## Consequences

-- Downstream lanes build against an immutable contract.
+- Downstream components build against an immutable contract.
-- Any change to the frozen files trips the SHA-lock and requires explicit approval.
+- Any change to the frozen byte layout fails the golden tests and requires explicit approval.
 - The format carries forward a few oracle quirks (octal perms, dir-size summation) that are now contractually fixed rather than free to "improve".